shariq1989/cookbook/content/recipe/channa_masala.md

 * 2- 15 oz can Chickpeas, drained and rinsed
 * 1 Red Onion, finely chopped
 * 3 Garlic Cloves, minced
-* 1-inch Ginger piece, minced
+* 1-inch fresh Ginger, minced
 * 1-2 large Tomatoes, chopped, use more if you prefer more curry
 * 1/2 cup Water
 * 1 tsp [Turmeric Powder](https://amzn.to/3vyvAZK)